 Are you getting bogged down when trying to submit your application for a property under the National Rental Affordability Scheme (NRAS)?
 Let us help make the process easy for you.

 Check that you’re eligible

-Ensure that you earn below the income cut off for your household composition.
-The table below outlines the 2017-18 income eligibility limits.
+Ensure that you earn below the income cut off for your household composition (check out current limits here).

 Income levels are assessed against gross income limits, according to the household composition; that is, everyone who tenants the property.
 Everyone who is to live in the NRAS home must have their income included as a member of the household.

 When first applying for an NRAS property, the household’s gross income for the 12 months prior to commencement of tenancy must be equal to or less than the relevant income limit for the household’s composition (i.e. the first column in the table above).
 After tenanting the property, household income may then increase above the income limit.
 However, a dwelling ceases to be eligible for an incentive if the tenants’ household income exceeds the applicable household income limit by 25 per cent or more in two consecutive eligibility years (i.e. the second column in the table above).

 Contact the listed property manager, to provide you with an NRAS application.
 Note that NRAS applications are NOT completed on 1Form as per other properties; there is an alternative application process.

 Once you have received the NRAS application from the agent, please ensure you read through ALL documents carefully as there is a lot of information that needs to be provided along with supporting documentation.